BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

         CALENDAR: standard

-Add the following PARAMETER after, this will point towards the folder containing all the Platform instructions
+Add the following PARAMETER after, this will point towards the folder containing all the scripts instructions to be used to execute the experiment in the platform

 .. code-block:: yaml

     LOCAL:
-        PROJECT_PATH: ~/autosubmit/project
+        PROJECT_PATH: ~/autosubmit/project # path to your project sources

+Autosubmit will copy your sources to the ``$autosubmit_installation/$expid/proj/%PROJECT.PROJECT_DESTINATION%``.

 The following settings are used towards creating a connection with a platform to execute the jobs, you have to input the information suitable for your project. (e.g.: user, host, platform)